- Current Tours

 Option 1: For 10+ traveling together, we can provide a group air booking.
 Payment is due with final payment in April 2020.

 Option 2: You may request a flight quote from us by filling out this form.
 Payment is due at the time of booking.
+Please note we are currently not purchasing any new flights, as airlines are so affected by the coronavirus.

 Option 3: You may book your own flights, making sure you land on the morning of June 20, 2020 no later than 10:00 AM.
 If you would prefer to arrive earlier, we can arrange a pre-tour hotel night in Amsterdam or The Hague.
 You are welcome to depart at any time on July 2.
 Please wait until the tour is a guaranteed departure before booking non-refundable airfare, and send us a copy of your flight itinerary for our records as soon as you have booked it.